 Pluralism, Liberalism, Democracy, Religion and Politics, Federalism, Turkish Politics.

-Undergraduate courses – Political Theory (from Plato to Rousseau), Pressure Groups and New Social Movements, Citizenship and Political Participation:
+Political Theory (from Plato to Rousseau), Pressure Groups and New Social Movements, Citizenship and Political Participation.

 Professional and Academic Experience

-2012 – Assistant Professor, School of Social and Political Sciences – University of Lisbon;
+2012-Present: Assistant Professor, School of Social and Political Sciences, Lisbon University;

-Research Assistant, Centre for the Study of Political Thinking.
-School of Social and Political Sciences.
+Assistant Researcher for the Centre of Political Thought Studies, School of Social and Political Sciences